Ictoan42/Cube-Game/README.md

 ## Compiling

+Compiling requires ImageMagick.
+Download a home-grown build from your favourite package manager, or [download](https://imagemagick.org/script/download.php)

 `cargo build`, or `cargo build --release` if you want a small executable (link time optimisation is enabled for release builds)
 `cargo run`. also works to skip a step.